-The distinction between Substance and Specified Substance in IDMP is thus: as substance is "any matter of defined composition that has discrete existence, whose origin may be biological, mineral or chemical" whereas a Specified Substance is one that is "defined by groups of elements that describes multi-substance materials or specifies further information on substances relevant to the description of Medicinal Products".
-Specified substances are substances like simeticone, which are mixture substances, or substances that are defined by pharmacopoeial specification (like water for injection) or substance where a particular manufacturing process is specified (as for biosynthetic insulins).
-For SNOMED CT, all such substances, with the possible exception of 'water for injection') can be present in the Substance hierarchy and are candidate concepts to be used in the ingredient role attributes of the Medicinal Product hierarchy; as such the IDMP distinction between Substance and Specified Substance has no material effect.
-In IDMP, the precise ingredient substance would be the substance with the (precise) ingredient role in the Ingredient Class; the Basis of Strength Substance would be described in the reference strength class.
-IDMP also allows additional description of strength (e.g. using units instead of mg) using the reference strength class.
+There is some compatibility between an IDMP PhP4 concept and a Clinical Drug.
+However, It is not (yet) clear as to how the "active substance - strength" description will be described in IDMP implementation.
+The SNOMED Clinical Drug is explicit in stating the basis of strength substance in its relevant granularity as required for patient care; IDMP is currently less clear as to how that will be done and what effect that will have on the description of a Pharmaceutical Product.
+In addition, IDMP allows for "active substance - strength" to be described by using either (and possibly even both) a Substance and Specified Substance.
+The distinction between Substance and Specified Substance in IDMP is thus: a substance is "any matter of defined composition that has discrete existence, whose origin may be biological, mineral or chemical" whereas a Specified Substance is one that is "defined by groups of elements that describes multi-substance materials or specifies further information on substances relevant to the description of Medicinal Products".
+Specified substances are substances like simeticone, which are mixture substances, or substances that are defined by pharmacopoeial specification (like water for injection) or substance where a particular manufacturing process is specified (as for biosimilar products).
+For SNOMED CT, all such substances, with the possible exception of 'water for injection') could be present in the Substance hierarchy and are therefore candidate concepts to be used in the ingredient role attributes of concepts in the Medicinal Product hierarchy; as such the IDMP distinction between Substance and Specified Substance has no material effect.